 - Placing ladder incorrectly.

 - Dangerous risk taking while on a ladder.

 Sometimes, a ladder is truly the best choice for the job.
 In that case, avoid making the following mistakes:

 Using Ladders in Poor Repair

 Old, worn, and damaged ladders are a hazard.
 That’s why it’s imperative that every ladder is inspected before you use it on a job site.
-One thing you can do to reduce this risk is to use a ladder for hire.
+One thing you can do to reduce this risk is to use a good combination ladder.
 You’ll feel confident knowing that you can choose the right ladder, that your ladder will be in excellent condition, and that you can select the perfect ladder for the job.